Moisson Outaouais

 Vision

-Through informed and mobilizing actions, Moisson Outaouais will exercise its leadership as the regional food bank, thus making food security an essential leverage for the health and resilience of the Ottawa Valley communities.
+Through informed and mobilizing actions, Moisson Outaouais will exercise its leadership as the regional food bank, thus making food security an essential leverage for the health and resilience in the Outaouais region communities.

 Moisson Outaouais recognizes that its offices, in Gatineau, are situated on unceded territories of the Algonquin Anishinaabe Nation, present on this land from time immemorial.